 To encourage play among Pokémon fans, The Pokémon Company International has established Play!
-Pokémon—a network designed for Pokémon players to find casual and competitive opportunities to play with each other.
+Pokémon—a program designed for Pokémon players of all ages to find casual and competitive play opportunities.
 Initially created to give Pokémon Trading Card Game players the chance to meet, Play!
-Pokémon has expanded to include video game activities as well as general non-gaming activities, such as Pokémon movie viewings and art sessions.
-Casual League events, tournaments, and larger competitions such as the International and World Championships give players the chance to compete, test strategies, trade Pokémon and TCG cards, and make new friends who share a common interest in Pokémon.
+Pokémon has expanded to include video game activities, as well as general nongaming activities, such as Pokémon movie viewings and art sessions.
+Casual League events, tournaments, and larger competitions such as the International and World Championships give players the chance to compete, test strategies, trade Pokémon and cards, and make new friends who share a common interest in Pokémon.

 Play!
-Pokémon supports both non-competitive and competitive play through Leagues and tournaments.
+Pokémon supports both noncompetitive and competitive play through League and Championship Series competitions.
 Pokémon Leagues are played in a casual setting, and League members are rewarded for playing games—win or lose.
-Leagues are held in safe, public locations, such as game stores, community centers, or libraries, and are run by official League Leaders.
+Pokémon Leagues are held in public locations, such as game stores, community centers, or libraries, and are run by official League Leaders.
 Find a League near you or start one.

-Premier tournaments are the foremost events of Play!
-Pokémon during the year.
-Our Premier tournaments have an escalating level of difficulty and are competitive in nature.
-They embrace an environment where Pokémon Trainers can meet other Trainers looking for a friendly match.
-For TCG competitions, players bring their own 60-card decks to compete against other players.
+Championship Series competitions are the most notable Play!
+Pokémon events during the year.
+Our Championship Series competitions have an escalating level of difficulty and are competitive in nature.
+For Pokémon Trading Card Game competitions, players bring their own 60-card decks to compete against other players.
 For video game competitions, players must bring their own handheld video game system and Pokémon video game.

-Premier tournaments are held throughout the United States, Canada, Mexico, and all over the world, and are run by official Premier Tournament Organizers (PTO).
-The season begins with City Championships, and moves through State/Territory/Provincials, Regional, National Championships, and Battle Roads.
-They culminate with the pinnacle event of the year—the World Championships.
+Championship Series competitions are held all over the world, and are run by official Tournament Organizers.
+The season includes League Challenges (TCG), League Cups (TCG), Premier Challenges (VG), Midseason Showdowns (VG), Regional Championships, and International Championships.
+It culminates with the pinnacle event of the year—the Pokémon World Championships.

 Leagues & Tournaments: What to Expect

-When they arrive at an event, players can expect to meet the Tournament Organizer (TO) or League Leader and probably a judge or two (possibly the same person).
-The TO or League Leader will ensure that the people running the event are responsible and are good with kids.
+When players arrive at an event, they can expect to meet the Tournament Organizer (TO) or League Leader and probably a judge or two (possibly the same person).
+The Tournament Organizer or League Leader will ensure that the people running the event are responsible and are good with kids.
 Learn more about becoming a Tournament Organizer.

 Players who wish to participate in Play!
 Pokémon tournaments and Leagues are required to have a Player ID, which is used to report their attendance at these events.
-Most Tournament Organizers and League Leaders can provide Player IDs on-site for players who do not already have one.
-Players who choose to participate in the Ratings and Rankings system are required to sign up for a Pokémon Trainer Club account at Pokemon.com and consent to participate on the Play!
+Most Tournament Organizers and League Leaders can provide Player IDs on site for players who do not already have one.
+Players who choose to participate in the ratings and rankings system are required to sign up for a Pokémon Trainer Club account at Pokemon.com and consent to participate on the Play!
 Pokémon profile page.
 Players must also remain in good standing within the Play!
 Pokémon program.
 Younger players will need parental consent to complete the sign-up process.

-Participants in Trading Card Game events will likely engage in some card-trading with other players.
+Participants in Pokémon TCG events will likely engage in trading cards with other players.
 This is encouraged, but we do suggest talking to your children about the potential consequences of trading real items.
-The TO or League Leader is often a good resource for trading tips.
+The Tournament Organizer or League Leader is often a good resource for trading tips.

 What Your Child Can Expect

 It is also important that players understand their responsibilities in preparing for the event.
-For the Pokémon TCG, players will need a legal deck (the format will be provided well in advance by the Tournament Organizer and noted on the Play!
-Pokémon website) built to meet the regulations for that event.
+For the Pokémon TCG, players will need a legal deck built to meet the regulations for that event—the format will be provided well in advance by the Tournament Organizer and noted on the Play!
+Pokémon website.
 If a child is new to the game, or new to tournaments, have the event judge look over the deck prior to the event.
 Judges will be happy to provide this service for your child, and it will help ensure a pleasant experience.
-For the Pokémon video games, players will need their own Game Card (such as Pokémon X or Pokémon Y) and, usually, a system in the Nintendo 3DS family.
-Once again, the TO will be able to advise the players on tournament rules and restrictions in advance via the Play!
+For the Pokémon video games, players will need their own video game (such as Pokémon Omega Ruby and Pokémon Alpha Sapphire) and, usually, a system in the Nintendo 3DS family.
+Once again, the Tournament Organizer will be able to advise the players on tournament rules and restrictions in advance via the Play!
 Pokémon website.